ftc-scout/ftc-scout/markdown folder/adding_a_new_season.md

 -   Add a `MatchScores{season}Graphql` type, update the `MatchScoresUnion`, and update the `Match` resolver to return this new type of match score.
 -   Update the apollo client on the frontend to support the new backend types.
 -   Update the season param to support the new season
+-   Update the constants file
+-   Update the `HomePage` query
 -   Update the `FullMatchScores` graphql fragment.
 Make sure `npm run gen` still works
 -   Add score modals for the new season
 -   Update the `FullStats` Fragment